vivekbrh01/js_variables_and_types/assignments/4. operators/conditional-operator.md

 // Your code goes here
 ```

+## Switch Statement

-5. 🎖Using switch statement do the following
+1. 🎖Using switch statement do the following

 Take a number value from user and alert the message if it matches the conditions.
 * [ ] ONE, if `number` is equal to 1.